 Here are our three favorite fall motorcycle rides in Western North Carolina, which don’t take all day to get to from the Hickory and Charlotte areas of North Carolina, or even from as far away as the Columbia, S.C., area.:

 - Cullasaja River Gorge / Cashiers to Highland: It’s hard to beat the 61-mile stretch of U.S. 64 between Franklin and Highlands, N.C., for scenic beauty.
 But if you haven’t had enough, add another 16 miles between the resort towns of Highlands and Cashiers.
-In addition to the mountains that the road rounds or was carved through in the Nantahala National Forest, the route passes three major waterfalls on the Cullasaja, and up to 10 altogether.
-There are pull off areas where you can stop safety and check out several of the water falls.
+In addition to the mountains the roads round or were carved through in the Nantahala National Forest, the route passes three major waterfalls on the Cullasaja and up to 10 altogether.
+There are pull-off areas where you can stop safely and check out several of the waterfalls.
 The one downside of the Cullasaja River Gorge run, and U.S 64 between Cashiers and Highlands is that both are extremely popular with tourists, in part because of the waterfalls and other area attractions.
 Don’t expect to have the highway or the scenery to yourself!

 Staying Safe and Free of Accidents on Fall Motorcycle Tours